tdcam/virtualbmc/README.md

  - open the apprioriate firewall ports
  - use ipmitool to check that the vbmc is working

 I've broken this down into small playbooks so it's easy to follow.
+I also added playbooks to power on and power off the VMs using IPMI.